mohammedkarwan/Tennis-Prediction/README.md

-# 🎾 Tennis Match Prediction – Value Betting with Machine Learning
+# 🎾 Tennis Match Prediction — Value Betting with Machine Learning

-An end-to-end machine learning project that predicts the outcomes of upcoming tennis matches and identifies value bets using live data from a sports API.
+An end-to-end machine learning system designed to predict the outcomes of upcoming tennis matches and detect **value bets** based on real-time data from a sports API.

 ---

-## 📌 Objective
+## 🎯 Project Goal

-To develop an intelligent betting assistant that uses a trained machine learning model to evaluate match odds and identify high-value betting opportunities.
+To build an intelligent betting assistant that evaluates match odds using a trained ML model and identifies high-value betting opportunities with strong profit potential.

 ---

 ## 🧠 How It Works

-1. **Live Data Fetching**
+1. **📡 Real-Time Match Data**
-   Retrieves upcoming tennis matches using a sports API (`api-tennis.com`), including players, odds, and match metadata.
+   Retrieves live tennis match information (players, odds, match level) from [api-tennis.com](https://api-tennis.com/).

-2. **Feature Engineering**
+2. **🛠 Feature Engineering**
-   - Calculates derived features such as `log_odds`, `inverse_odds`, and `risk_index`.
+   - Generates key features: `log_odds`, `inverse_odds`, `risk_index`.
-   - Encodes match level data for model compatibility.
+   - Processes and encodes data for ML compatibility.

-3. **Prediction Model**
+3. **🔮 Prediction Engine**
-   Loads a pre-trained classification model (`Tennis-Prediction.joblib`) and outputs win probability, expected value (EV), and suggested prediction.
+   - Loads a pre-trained model (`Tennis-Prediction.joblib`) to compute win probabilities and expected value (EV).
+   - Predicts match outcomes and betting value.

-4. **Value Bet Filtering**
+4. **🎯 Value Bet Filtering**
-   Highlights only those bets where:
+   Filters predictions based on configurable thresholds:
    - Win probability ≥ 60%
    - Expected value ≥ 15%

-5. **Result Exporting**
+5. **📥 Exporting Results**
-   Saves high-value betting opportunities to a CSV file for further use.
+   Saves profitable match predictions to a downloadable CSV file.

 ---

-## 🧰 Tools & Technologies
+## ⚙️ Technologies Used

-- Python, NumPy, Pandas
+- **Languages & Libraries**: Python, NumPy, Pandas
-- Scikit-learn (for model and preprocessing)
-- Joblib (model serialization)
+- **ML & Modeling**: Scikit-learn, Joblib
-- Requests (API handling)
+- **Data Access**: Requests (API handling)
-- Google Colab / Jupyter Notebook
+- **Environment**: Google Colab / Jupyter Notebook

 ---

-## ✅ Sample Output
+## 📈 Example Output

-📅 High-Value Upcoming Matches:
-🗓 2025-06-25 | Novak Djokovic vs Carlos Alcaraz
+📅 2025-06-25 | Novak Djokovic vs Carlos Alcaraz
-🎯 Prediction: Novak Djokovic to win match
+🎯 Prediction: Novak Djokovic to win
+🔢 Probability: 71.24%
+💰 EV: 22.37%
-📈 Prob: 71.24% | EV: 22.37% | Odds: 1.85
+📊 Odds: 1.85

 ---

-## 🚀 How to Run
+## 🚀 How to Use

-1. Upload your trained model file: Tennis-Prediction.joblib
+1. Upload your trained model file: `Tennis-Prediction.joblib`

-2. Set your API key from api-tennis.com
+2. Set your API key from [api-tennis.com](https://api-tennis.com/)

-3. Run the script in a Google Colab or local environment
+3. Run the notebook or Python script

-4. Check the console for high-value predictions and download the CSV file
+4. View predictions and download the CSV output

 ---

-## 📊 Outcome
+## 💡 Results

-The project effectively detects profitable betting opportunities in real time, showing the power of machine learning in sports analytics
+This project demonstrates how machine learning can uncover **profitable betting opportunities** in real time, using a systematic and data-driven approach.